Mar 29, 2021 · 6 min read

 If my job at CZI were a person, I’d say it “had me at hello.”
 I simply love what I do.

 I’m a Project Manager for CZI Science.
-I work on the Single-Cell Biology team, which collaborates with researchers to help learn more about how disease manifests in our body’s cells and tissues.
+I work on the Cell Science (formerly the Single-Cell Biology) team, which collaborates with researchers to help learn more about how disease manifests in our body’s cells and tissues.
 We support researchers who are studying healthy human tissue, and we’re moving into looking closely at diseased human tissue, including Covid-19.
 We’re studying people at the most fundamental level, and it’s really awesome.

 How My Mother’s Strength Inspires My Career